ansible-collections/community.cassandra/roles/cassandra_repository/README.md

 cassandra_repository
 ====================

-Configures a repository for Cassandra on Debian and RedHat based platforms..
+Configures a repository for Cassandra on Debian and RedHat based platforms.

 Requirements
 ------------